petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 Enter computer vision.
 In the last few years, a number of tools have been developed to scan drone images and videos for objects of interest during a search and rescue operation.

-In this article - we will give a brief introduction and comparison of the tools that appear on the market at time of writing (March 14, 2023): **Loc8**, **Searchlight**, **SARUAV**, and of course - **Eagle Eyes**.
+In this article - we will give a brief introduction and comparison of currently available tools for drones in search and rescue to help locate missing persons: **Loc8**, **Searchlight**, **SARUAV**, and of course - **Eagle Eyes**.
 These are just the commercial tools available now - there are a whole slew of experimental prototypes from the academic literature, and those might just be the subject for another article one day.

 _Before we start, a disclaimer:  As the author of one of these tools (Eagle Eyes), I cannot claim to be unbiased.